lucas-varela/Bodiless-JS/packages/cx-editors/doc/PlainEditor.md

 ## Content Editor Details

 The plain editor has no options, and the user can click on the text and edit as necessary.

+### Auto-Superscripting is Enabled on Plain Text Editor

+An auto-superscript feature may be applied to a Plain Text Editor, which will automatically superscript a configured set of special characters.

+If enabled, the auto-superscript feature will trigger and superscript applicable text:

-If the auto-superscript token is applied, when the focus is removed from the component being edited, if the string entered by the Content Editor has any special characters configured to be superscript, they will be automatically superscripted.
+- Once focus is removed from the component being edited;
+- If the string entered by the Content Editor has any special characters configured to be superscript.

 ## Site Builder Details